brianxin97/Geometric-Structural-Knowledge-Graph-Foundation-Model/README.md

 The `/scripts` folder contains 3 executable files:
 * `run.py` - run an experiment on a single dataset
 * `run_many.py` - run experiments on several datasets sequentially and dump results into a CSV file
-* `pretrain.py` - a script for pre-training ultra-attention on several graphs
+* `pretrain.py` - a script for pre-training GAMMA on several graphs

 The yaml configs in the `config` folder are provided for both `transductive` and `inductive` datasets.